Markus Grosskopf: Helloween

 Grosskopf writes some of the band's songs, which were initially mostly used as B-sides, but since Rabbit Don't Come Easy (which contained three songs credited to Markus), tracks written by him are regularly present on their albums.

 In 2017, he and his bandmates Kai Hansen, Michael Kiske, Sascha Gerstner, Andi Deris, Michael Weikath and Dani Löble participated in the 'Pumpkins United' Reunion Tour.

 Side projects

 Grosskopf's first side project was Shockmachine where he played both bass and rhythm guitars.
 They released their first album, Shockmachine, in 1998.
 He played bass on the first two albums of Edguy vocalist Tobias Sammet's project, Avantasia, issued in 2001 and 2002.
 He played on Uriah Heep members' arranged orchestral version of Salisbury released on video in 2001.

 He also worked with the band Kickhunter, which released in 2002 their first album Hearts and Bones on which Markus played the roles of bassist, guitarist and producer, then again on the Little Monsters album released in 2007.
 His most recent endeavour is his bassguitar-focused side-project, Markus Grosskopf's Bassinvaders.

-In 2015, Grosskopf performed with Judas Priest in Belgrade, Serbia, and following it, performed in countries such as Russia, Japan, Australia and the United States.

 In 2016, he performed with Gotthard.